Sjlver/seedpage/README.md

 # seedpage -- A seedtool that runs in the browser.

+## seedpage is now seedtool.info

+Most of the contents of this repository have moved: https://github.com/BlockchainCommons/seedtool.info

+## Introduction

 Hello everybody out there using seedtool!

 Since I've discovered [Blockchain